Libera-Chat/libera-chat.github.io/content/_guides/bots.md

 - do you want the bans/quiets to be removed after a given period if no duration given by the operator?
 - ensure `/msg ChanServ flags #example litharge +o` is in place

-To create an account on litharge `/msg litharge hello` This only works if you are identified to services `/msg NickServ help register` or `/msg NickServ help identify`
+To create an account on litharge: `/msg litharge hello` This only works if you are identified to services `/msg NickServ help register` or `/msg NickServ help identify`

 ### usage